ssenmosip/mosip-temp-documentation/Test-Rig-Design.md

 1. Running automated tests to verify and validate the application build against the given requirements.

 ## Test Automation [**[↑]**](#table-of-content)
+Test automation is the key to the successful testing of individual APIs and their interrelation with interdependent APIs.
+It ensures comprehensive test coverage and test data.

+MOSIP platform predominantly comprises of

 Automation deliverables mainly comprises of individual module level suites for the individual MOSIP modules:
 1. Pre-Registration
 1. Registration Client